-To my dismay I find myself defending Boris Johnson in his actions as The Spectator editor.
+To my dismay I find myself defending Boris Johnson for his actions as The Spectator editor.

 You can count on our Journalists to let you down

 With few exceptions our media failed to properly analyse, critique, and inform in the lead up to the Iraq war.
 Now, with Syria, many reporters do nothing more than “re-tweet” UK/US Gov assertions and unsubstantiated claims by rebel factions.
-Our business journalists “write reports” that are word for word copies of company PR/briefings.
-It seems our newspapers are more interested articles of little substance aimed solely at destroying the reputation of people like Corbyn and McDonnell.
+Our business journalists write “reports” that are word for word copies of company PR/briefings.
+It seems our newspapers are more interested articles of little substance or aimed solely at destroying the reputation of public figures like Corbyn and McDonnell.

 The Independent upholds this tradition of poor journalism in (re?) publishing a distorted article that serves no purpose other than character assassination.
 The Independent’s Agerholm also regurgitates, without question, fallacious claims that Journalists lives have been put at risk (more below).